Sharad Pawar: Formation of Nationalist Congress Party

-In 1999, after the 12th Lok Sabha was dissolved and elections to the 13th Lok Sabha were called, Pawar, P. A. Sangma, and Tariq Anwar demanded that the party needed to propose someone native-born as the prime ministerial candidate and not the Italian-born Sonia Gandhi, who had entered party politics and replaced Kesri as Congress president.
-In response, the Congress working committee (CWC) expelled the trio for six years from the party.
-In response Pawar and Sangma founded the Nationalist Congress Party in June 1999.
+In 1999, after the 12th Lok Sabha was dissolved and elections to the 13th Lok Sabha were called, Pawar, P. A. Sangma, and Tariq Anwar demanded that the party propose someone native-born as the prime ministerial candidate, instead of the Italian-born Sonia Gandhi, who had entered party politics and replaced Kesri as Congress president.
+This led to the trio's expulsion from the party by the Congress Working Committee (CWC).
+In response, Pawar and Sangma founded the Nationalist Congress Party in June 1999.
 Despite the falling out, the new party aligned with the Congress party to form a coalition government in Maharashtra after the 1999 state assembly elections to prevent the Shiv Sena-BJP combine from returning to power.
 Pawar, however, did not return to state politics and Vilasrao Deshmukh of Congress was chosen as chief minister, with Chagan Bhujbal representing the NCP as deputy chief minister.

 Minister of agriculture in UPA government

 After the 2004 Lok Sabha elections, Pawar joined the United Progressive Alliance (UPA) government headed by Prime Minister Manmohan Singh as the Minister of Agriculture.
 He retained his portfolio when the UPA coalition government was reelected in 2009.
-He faced several crisis and controversies during his tenure as Agriculture minister.
-Critics also point out that during his tenure as the minister agriculture, he spent time on cricket in his role as the president of BCCI than on his ministerial duties.
+He faced several crises and controversies during his tenure as Agriculture minister.
+Critics also point out that during his tenure as the minister of agriculture, he spent more time on cricket in his role as the president of BCCI than on his ministerial duties.

 Wheat imports

 In 2007, the BJP asked for Pawar's resignation after alleging he was involved in a multi-crore Indian rupee (INR) scam involving wheat imports.
-In May 2007, a tender floated by the Food Corporation of India (FCI) for procurement of wheat was cancelled when the lowest bid received was for US$263/ton.
-The government subsequently allowed private traders to purchase wheat directly from farmers that year resulting in a paucity of wheat to stock FCI granaries.
-By July 2007 the shortage at FCI was large enough to require import of wheat at a much higher price of 320–360 USD/ton.
-Taking advantage of this, traders who had domestically purchased wheat at 900 INR/ton earlier, were now offering the same to FCI at 1,300 INR/ton.
+In May 2007, a tender floated by the Food Corporation of India (FCI) for the procurement of wheat was cancelled when the lowest bid received was for US$263/ton.
+The government subsequently allowed private traders to purchase wheat directly from farmers that year, resulting in a paucity of wheat to stock FCI granaries.
+By July 2007, the shortage at FCI was large enough to require the import of wheat at a much higher price of 320–360 USD/ton.
+Taking advantage of this, traders who had domestically purchased wheat at 900 INR/ton earlier were now offering the same to FCI at 1,300 INR/ton.